JSFoundation/js.foundation/_home/050-donate.md

 ---

 {: .center}
-The jQuery Project is financed entirely by donations and contributions from the jQuery community.<br>Thank you for your support!
+The JS Foundation is financed entirely by its members and the donations and contributions from the JavaScript community.<br>Thank you for your support!

 <div class="row">
     <div class="half column center">